Complete Buyers Guide to Caravan Weight Distribution Hitches

 1. Know Your Tow Ball Weight

 The first thing you need to work out is your tow ball weight.
 This will be 10% of your Gross Trailer Mass (GTM).
-Your GTM is the total mass rating that can be imposed on the trailer's axle when the trailer is fully loaded and coupled to the towing vehicle.
 You can also purchase a TowSafe Tow Ball Scale to take the guess work out and ensure you are towing you and your family safely.

 Pro Tip: If your tow bar indicates a maximum tow ball weight, using the caravan tow hitch does not increase what tow ball weight you can apply.